NathanKolbow/eBack/README.md

 1. A list of directories to be backed up
 2. A list of devices (stored in the form of UUIDs) that may be used for backups

 When the list of directories is backed up with *eback -B*, each of the directories in list (1) have their contents copied randomly across each device in list (2); as mentioned above, directory contents will only be copied over if those contents exist on the same filesystem as the directory provided in (1).

-Each of the lists can be adjusted at will, but data will **not** be removed from the devices as a result of changing the lists.
+Each of the lists can be adjusted at will (either through the interactive shell, or manually in the /etc/ config files), but data will **not** be removed from the devices as a result of changing the lists.
 Existing data will only be changed on the backup drives when a file is overwritten by a new version of itself.

 #### btrfs Caveat
 btrfs has very particular and unique ways of handling things, so for various reasons the following conditions exist: